Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-event-reference.md

 #### Data Payload Definition

-The Identity extension will read the following keys from the configuration event:
+The Identity extension reads the following keys from the configuration event:

 Here are the key-value pairs in this event: